 Meant to celebrate the 400th anniversary of Columbus’s arrival to the New World, the 1893 Columbian Exposition was better known for its grand vision into the future.
 Also called the Chicago World’s Fair, its organizers tried to outdo the Paris Exposition Universelle of 1889.
 They managed to stun the world with a 690-acre city-within-a-city that showcased 65,000 exhibits.
 Columbian Exposition electricity transformed night skies across America and would soon shape the future.

-Visitors saw a multitude of spectacular new products and amusements at the Chicago World’s Fair.
+Visitors saw a multitude of spectacular new developments including dish washers and a giant ferris wheel.
 But it was the new-fangled electricity and all the wondrous contraptions it ran that captured their imaginations.
 Like the Great Exhibit in England 1851, this fair had far reaching impact.
 More than 27 million people–approximately one in four Americans—visited the fair by its close six months later on Monday, October 30.
 Since much of the fair was run by AC power, visitors were able to experience the profound changes electricity would soon make in their daily lives.

 Famed Journalist, Murat Halstead wrote in Cosmopolitan: